istio/istio.io/content/en/news/releases/1.12.x/announcing-1.12.7/index.md

 ## Changes

-- **Added** support for skipping the intial installation of CNI entirely.
+- **Added** support for skipping the initial installation of CNI entirely.
   ([Pull Request #38158](https://github.com/istio/istio/pull/38158))

 - **Fixed** the in-cluster operator can't prune resources when the Istio control plane have active proxies connected.